 While researching the types of hotels in Japan, I came across the Love Hotels.
 Oh, no! – I thought, – this type of

-An inexpensive choice for a budget traveler
+for a budget traveler

 During our first trip to Japan, in Tokyo, we stumbled on the street with funny kitschy buildings.
 The buildings were painted in rainbow colors.
 Each roof had whimsical decorations reminding us of Disney Castle.